 One of the best parts about chasing Lake Trout through the ice on Lake Simcoe is the accessibility of it.
 You don’t need to spend thousands of dollars on fancy equipment, but having a portable hut and a flasher or graph will make your experience much more enjoyable and productive.
 You can simply walk out to most of the hot spots on Lake Simcoe and with Navionics available on smartphones and tablets now, finding new spots is a breeze.

-Over the past 10 years there have been dramatic changes in the way anglers target Lake Trout.
-Gone are the days of sitting over a hole watching a tip up or jigging a spoon on bottom for hours on end hoping for a fish to hit.
-The tool most responsible for the dramatic change has been electronics, allowing us to use “The Chase Technique” for winter Lakers.
+Over the past 10 years, there have been dramatic changes in the way anglers target Lake Trout when ice fishing.
+Gone are the days of sitting over a hole watching a tip-up or jigging a spoon on the bottom for hours on end hoping for a fish to hit.
+The tool most responsible for the dramatic change has been electronics, allowing us to use “The Chase Technique” when ice fishing for Lake Trout.
 The Chase Technique is not a secret anymore and has been bringing Lake Trout topside for years now.
 What has changed over the years are the types of baits anglers are using with the Chase Technique.